dotnet/diagnostics/documentation/design-docs/dotnet-dump-extensibility.md

 ## Road Map

-1. Separate the debug services interfaces from the implementation into a new assembly called Microsoft.Diagnostics.DebugServices.Implementation.
-The existing Microsoft.Diagnostics.DebugServices will only contain the public interfaces and data structures.
-2. Add the IHost and ITarget interfaces and the implementations which includes a “target” OS platform that allows various pieces of dotnet-dump and SOS to work better with Linux dumps on Windows.
-Issue [#1001](https://github.com/dotnet/diagnostics/issues/1001).
-3. Add IModuleService interface/ModuleService implementation.
-4. Add the ICommandService and related data structures.
-This completely hides/abstracts the underlying System.CommandLine usage for the commands.
-Along with the ITarget changes, this allows services (like IMemoryService, IThreadService, etc.)  to be per-target which is necessary for multi-target commands like a future “gcheapdiff” command.
-5. Add the native target/runtime hosting/wrapper support.
+1. Add the native target/runtime hosting/wrapper support.
 These changes are to the native SOS code to use target/runtime interfaces (a new ITarget/existing IRuntime) that the host layer provides.
 This cleans up most of the global state in the native SOS code allowing dotnet-dump to handle multi-target commands, switching between targets (dumps) and switching between runtimes in the process.
-6. Create lldb host/target allowing extensions commands to run under lldb.
+2. Create lldb host/target allowing extensions commands to run under lldb.
-7. Create dbgeng/windbg host/target allowing extension commands to run under windbg.
+3. Create dbgeng/windbg host/target allowing extension commands to run under windbg.
-8. Remove/switch the native SOS hosting code that enumerates runtimes, etc. to the managed versions.
-This is things like the native implementation of ITarget, IRuntime, commands like setclrpath, sosstatus, setsymbolpath, etc.  This eliminates the native/managed duplication but SOS will require managed code to be always started/hosted even under lldb or windbg.
-9. Create a VS host/target package allowing SOS and the extension commands to be run from VS using the Concord API.
+4. Create a VS host/target package allowing SOS and the extension commands to be run from VS using the Concord API.
-10. Add Linux, MacOS and Windows live snapshot targets.
+5. Add Linux, MacOS and Windows live snapshot targets.
 ClrMD already has support for them; just need to implement the target factory.

-Schedule:
-- #1 to #8 will take about 1 - 2 weeks to integrate the existing ["extensions"](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fgithub.com%2Fmikem8361%2Fdiagnostics%2Ftree%2Fextensions&data=02%7C01%7Cmikem%40microsoft.com%7Ceb038f0bf2c6427ed9b908d833d04e7c%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637316317046053155&sdata=8KiErrK4qWtIMGQLYZtkv07%2FTMftXQzpSsQ69Chlz8E%3D&reserved=0) branch into master.
-- #9 3 weeks for Visual Studio support.

 ## Design